 Although I do the work myself and save a huge chunk of the cost, I know the construction work is heavy and laborious.
 The work requires specific tools like a bandsaw which are expensive particularly if I don’t plan to use them again.

-Although adding more square footage to my home could turn out to be an expensive idea, utilizing that existing pace could save me money in the long run.
-I can convert an attic to a bedroom, or finish an incomplete basement.
+Although adding more square footage to my home could turn out to be an expensive idea, utilizing that existing space could save me money in the long run.
+With the help of a few professionals, like an electrician (and I know I could visit web site of a local company to see what sort of things they could help with), I can convert an attic to a bedroom, or finish an incomplete basement.
 Some of the possible uses of the reinvented space may include: